Dom Dolla

+He has performed in festivals such as Coachella 2022 and Lollapalooza 2023.
+Dom has sold out such venues as Red Rocks Amphitheatre in Denver, Colorado, Sidney Myer Music Bowl in Melbourne, Australia and Forest Hills Stadium in New York.

+Early life

+Dom Dolla was born in Manila, Philippines to Australian parents and raised in Darwin, Northern Territory, Australia.
+He moved to Melbourne when he was a teenager and discovered house and electronic music.

+After high school, Dom Dolla originally went off to study design, specifically in typography and logo design.
+However, his now manager, James, convinced him to quit design to pursue music creation full time.

 Career

 2013–present

 In 2013 Dom Dolla released his debut single "The Boxer".
 In March 2015, Dolla released "Love Like This".
 In July 2015, Dolla released the song "Define" with Go Freek.
 The song was number 2 in the ARIA Club End Of Year Chart.

-In July 2015 dolla released "Define" which reached number one on the ARIA Club Chart.
+In July 2015 Dolla released "Define", which reached number one on the ARIA Club Chart.
 In September 2016, Dolla released "You" which reached number one again on the ARIA Club Chart in October 2016.
 In August 2017, Dolla reached number one again on the ARIA Club Chart with "Be Randy" with Torren Foot.
 At the ARIA Music Awards of 2017, the song was nominated for ARIA Award for Best Dance Release, losing out to "Chameleon" by Pnau.

-In October 2018, Dolla reached number one for a forth time on the ARIA Club Chart with "Take It".
+In October 2018, Dolla reached number one for the fourth time on the ARIA Club Chart with "Take It".
 At the ARIA Music Awards of 2019, the song was nominated for ARIA Award for Best Dance Recording, losing out to Solace by Rüfüs Du Sol.

-In November 2019, Dolla reached number one for a fifth time on the ARIA Club Chart with "San Frandisco".
+In November 2019, Dolla reached number one for the fifth time on the ARIA Club Chart with "San Frandisco".
 In January 2020, the song polled at number 33 in the Triple J Hottest 100, 2019.

-In August 2020, Dolla reached number one for a sixth time on the ARIA Club Chart with "Moving Blind".
+In August 2020, Dolla reached number one for the sixth time on the ARIA Club Chart with "Moving Blind".

-In March 2023, Dolla reached number one for a seventh time on the ARIA Club Chart with "Rhyme Dust".
+In March 2023, Dolla reached number one for the seventh time on the ARIA Club Chart with "Rhyme Dust".

+In June 2023, Dolla reached number one for the eighth time on the ARIA Club Chart with "Eat Your Man".

+In October 2023, Dolla reached number one for the ninth time on the ARIA Club Chart with "Saving Up".

+In June 2024, Dolla reached number one for the tenth time on the ARIA Club Chart with "Girls".

+In March 2025, Dolla reached number one for the Eleventh time on the ARIA Club Chart with "Dreamin'".